kyma-project/cli/docs/08-02-gitops-tutorial.md

 - `handler.py` with the Function's code and the simple "Hello World" logic
 - `requirements.txt` with an empty file for your Function's custom dependencies

-3. Modify the `config.yaml` file so that **sourcePath** points to the full path of the workspace folder you created in point 1:
+It will also set **sourcePath** in the `config.yaml` file to the full path of the workspace folder you created in point 1:

 ```yaml
 name: my-function